-This Mushroom Pasta recipe is creamy yet magically made without the cream.
-This simple mushroom pasta celebrates the pure glory of mushrooms, with their earthy flavor and meaty texture.
+This easy Mushroom Pasta recipe is creamy yet magically made without the cream.
+It’s a simple pasta dinner that celebrates the pure glory of mushrooms, with their earthy flavor and meaty texture.

 How to Make Mushroom Pasta